CoronaVac (Sinovac) COVID-19 Vaccine Description

-Sinovac Biotech Life Sciences Ltd. is a Beijing, China-based biopharmaceutical company that focuses on the research, development, manufacturing, and commercialization of vaccines that protect against human infectious diseases.
+Sinovac Biotech Life Sciences Ltd. is a Beijing, China-based biopharmaceutical company that focuses on researching, developing, manufacturing, and commercializing vaccines that protect against human infectious diseases.
 Sinovac was the first company worldwide to receive approval for its H1N1 influenza vaccine.
 The Company is also the only supplier of the H5N1 pandemic influenza vaccine to the government stockpiling program.
 Sinovac’s mission is to Supply Vaccines to Eliminate Human Diseases.

 CoronaVac (Sinovac) COVID-19 Vaccine Indication and Variants